The Prophet Isaiah wrote, “Seek the LORD while He may be found, Call upon Him while He is near.” (Isaiah 55:6 NKJV)

 By studying the natural creation, one can reach a lot of truly logical conclusions.
 He learns from the strong evidence that the universe is not eternal but had a beginning and a maker.
 Some refer to that maker as a “first cause” or “creator” or “great designer” or even “god.”
 But he can not know the God (Jehovah) by gazing into the heavens nor digging into the earth.
 At best, he can use what he finds, to whet the appetite to look for the source that tells him who the “First Cause” is and what his will is for man.

 One only knows God by digging into “treasures of wisdom and knowledge” found in the Scriptures – the words that God spoke to the prophets of old and the New Testament apostles and prophets.
 These spoke and wrote it for those of their generation with the writings being providentially preserved for all generations to come.

 My friend, if you a seeking to know God, turn to the Scriptures.
-They contain the confirmed testimony of the people to whom God chose to reveal himself and his will directly.
+They contain the confirmed testimony of the people to whom God chose to directly reveal himself and his will.
 As one of the writers said, “the things that I write unto you are the commandments of the Lord.”
-(1 Corinthians 1437).
-After you have come to know God and initially obey him to be saved, let the marvelous creation of God continually remind you of his eternal power and Godhead in addition to your study of the Scriptures.
+(1 Corinthians 14:37).
+After you have come to know God and initially obey him to be saved, continue searching the Scriptures (God’s primary evidence) and let his marvelous creation continually remind you of his eternal power and Godhead as revealed in the Scriptures.